 - In Sakura no Ichiban!, Misao often slaps Asami across the face or slams Asami's skull with her fist whenever the latter does something reckless or stupid.

 - In Air, Haruko instructs Yukito to do this to Misuzu each time she says "Gao!"

-- Winry in Fullmetal Alchemist frequently dope slaps Ed for damaging his automail arm.
-She's also the only person who has ever dope slapped Al without injuring herself as she uses her trusty wrench to knock some sense into him
+- Winry frequently dope-slaps Ed for damaging his automail arm.
+She's also the only person who has ever dope-slapped Al without injuring herself as she uses her trusty wrench to knock some sense into him.

 - In Gintama, Tsukuyo frequently uses a variant of this by throwing a kunai at Gintoki's head if he does or says something stupid in her presence.

 - Full Metal Panic?
 Fumoffu: Often delivered by Kaname to Sōsuke by way of Paper Fan of Doom, whenever Sōsuke uses overkill military answers to end mundane problems (i.e.: telling a cab driver to wait for him and Kaname by threatening to shoot him if he doesn't cooperate).